CivicActions/security-policy/tools/README.md

 ## Keep Your Systems Up-to-date

 One of the best ways to protect yourself from being hacked (other than via a social engineering pathway) is to keep your software on your computers and phones up-to-date.
 Sometimes you may reasonably want to wait for a .1 or .2 release before updating after a new major release, but don’t get far behind.
+Also, if you have a Windows machine, you _*must*_ maintain an up-to-date anti-virus package on it.

 ## Disk Encryption and Storage Management